-It was apparently not to be a particularly successful venture, at least not in the sector of the 1st Battalion, several of the adjacent units reporting having been driven back by German counter-attacks, actions accompanied by heavy losses.
+It apparently had not been a particularly successful venture, at least not in the sector of the 1st Battalion, several of the adjacent units reporting having been driven back by German counter-attacks, actions accompanied by heavy losses.

-And the Newfoundlanders also sustained further casualties: ten...killed in action, three ...missing in action, and forty-eight...wounded.
+And the Newfoundlanders had also sustained further casualties: ten...killed in action, three ...missing in action, and forty-eight...wounded.

-Late on that evening of April 23, the Newfoundlanders retired the dozen or so kilometres to the relative calm of Arras.
+Late on that evening of April 23, the 1st Battalion had been ordered to retire the dozen or so kilometres to the relative calm of Arras.

-(Right above: The City Hall of Arras and its clock-tower in 1919 after some four years of bombardment by German artillery - from a vintage post-card)
+(Right below: The City Hall of Arras and its clock-tower in 1919 after some four years of bombardment by German artillery - from a vintage post-card)